State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Experiments

 \subsection{Evaluation of method validity}

 In this section, we evaluate the efficacy of our proposed method for training an embedding extractor employing weakly-labeled data.
 Previous experiments employed a basic BIC-based HAC algorithm to generate input segments, which tend to overestimate the number of clusters within each recording.
-To assess the dependence of method performance on segment quality, we train with segments obtained with a state-of-the-art pre-trained diarization model \cite{Bredin23} from Pyannote Toolkit.
+To assess the dependence of method performance on segment quality, we train with segments obtained with a state-of-the-art pre-trained diarization model Pyannote.audio 3.1 \cite{Bredin23, Plaquet23}.
 This advanced diarization system not only provided segments with higher speaker purity, removing segments containing only noise and music, but also allowed us to constrain the maximum number of speakers to 4.
-Although the introduction of higher-quality segments provided better results, the improvement was not as significant as expected (see m4 and p in Table~\ref{tab:stage_1}).
-This suggests that our method is stable enough and capable of extracting robust speaker embeddings, even when the quality of the input segments is suboptimal, as demonstrated by the baseline diarization approach.
+Although the higher-quality segments led to improved results (model \textit{p} in Table~\ref{tab:stage_1}) the gains were not as significant as expected.
+This indicates that our method is robust and capable of extracting meaningful speaker embeddings even from lower-quality segments generated by the baseline diarization approach.
+Importantly, unlike the Pyannote system, our method does not require any training for segmentation, offering a simpler and more accessible alternative in practice.

-To further assess the validity of our method, we compare the quality of segments selected by our best first-stage model (m7) w.r.t. the oracle ones.
-Since ground-truth annotations are not available for segments provided by our diarization, we employed state-of-the-art ResNet293 trained in a supervised way on the VoxCeleb2 dataset (using the Wespeaker toolkit) to provide oracle labels.
-We found out that our method selected segments of all 5987 speakers totaling 6262.1 h of speech, whereas the oracle segments provide 6304.5 h of audio.
-We also confirm a high overlap of segments as precision and recall w.r.t. the oracle ones are 94.16 and 93.68, respectively.
+To further assess the validity of our method, we compare the quality of segments selected by our best first-stage model (\textit{m7}) w.r.t. the semi-oracle ones.
+Since ground-truth annotations are not available for segments provided by the baseline diarization, we employed state-of-the-art ResNet293 trained in a supervised way on the VoxCeleb2 dataset (using the Wespeaker toolkit) to provide semi-oracle labels.
+As demonstrated in Table~\ref{tab:seg_select}, both the semi-oracle model and our best trained system selected utterances from all 5987 available speakers.
+In terms of number of hours, there is only a loss of 42 hours from the proposed model compared to the semi-oracle system.
+We also confirm a high overlap of segments as precision and recall w.r.t. the semi-oracle ones are 94.16 and 93.68, respectively.
 These findings support the validity of our method.